DSXiangLi/DecryptPrompt/README.md

 - Ferret-UI: Grounded Mobile UI Understanding with Multimodal LLMs
 - ShowUI: One Vision-Language-Action Model for GUI Visual Agent

+### 综述
+- A Survey of Large Language Models
+- Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing :star:
+- Paradigm Shift in Natural Language Processing
+- Pre-Trained Models: Past, Present and Future
+- What Language Model Architecture and Pretraining objects work best for zero shot generalization  :star:
+- Towards Reasoning in Large Language Models: A Survey
+- Reasoning with Language Model Prompting: A Survey :star:
+- An Overview on Language Models: Recent Developments and Outlook  :star:
+- A Survey of Large Language Models[6.29更新版]
+- Unifying Large Language Models and Knowledge Graphs: A Roadmap
+- Augmented Language Models: a Survey :star:
+- Domain Specialization as the Key to Make Large Language Models Disruptive: A Comprehensive Survey
+- Challenges and Applications of Large Language Models
+- The Rise and Potential of Large Language Model Based Agents: A Survey
+- Large Language Models for Information Retrieval: A Survey
+- AI Alignment: A Comprehensive Survey
+- Trends in Integration of Knowledge and Large Language Models: A Survey and Taxonomy of Methods, Benchmarks, and Applications
+- Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook
+- A Survey on Language Models for Code
+- Model-as-a-Service (MaaS): A Survey

+### 大模型能力探究
+- In Context Learning
+  - LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY
+  - How does in-context learning work?
+A framework for understanding the differences from traditional supervised learning
+  - Why can GPT learn in-context?
+Language Model Secretly Perform Gradient Descent as Meta-Optimizers :star:
+  - Rethinking the Role of Demonstrations What Makes incontext learning work? :star:
+  - Trained Transformers Learn Linear Models In-Context
+  - In-Context Learning Creates Task Vectors
+  - FUNCTION VECTORS IN LARGE LANGUAGE MODELS
+- 涌现能力
+  - Sparks of Artificial General Intelligence: Early experiments with GPT-4
+  - Emerging Ability of Large Language Models :star:
+  - LANGUAGE MODELS REPRESENT SPACE AND TIME
+  - Are Emergent Abilities of Large Language Models a Mirage?
+- 能力评估
+  - IS CHATGPT A GENERAL-PURPOSE NATURAL LANGUAGE PROCESSING TASK SOLVER?
+  - Can Large Language Models Infer Causation from Correlation?
+  - Holistic Evaluation of Language Model
+  - Harnessing the Power of LLMs in Practice: A Survey on ChatGPT and Beyond
+  - Theory of Mind May Have Spontaneously Emerged in Large Language Models
+  - Beyond The Imitation Game: Quantifying And Extrapolating The Capabilities Of Language Models
+  - Do Models Explain Themselves?
+Counterfactual Simulatability of Natural Language Explanations
+  - Demystifying GPT Self-Repair for Code Generation
+  - Evidence of Meaning in Language Models Trained on Programs
+  - Can Explanations Be Useful for Calibrating Black Box Models
+  - On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective
+  - Language acquisition: do children and language models follow similar learning stages?
+  - Language is primarily a tool for communication rather than thought
+- 领域能力
+  - Capabilities of GPT-4 on Medical Challenge Problems
+  - Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
+Case Study in Medicine
+- Understanding LLM Embeddings for Regression

+### Prompt Tunning范式
+- Tunning Free Prompt
+  - GPT2: Language Models are Unsupervised Multitask Learners
+  - GPT3: Language Models are Few-Shot Learners   :star:
+  - LAMA: Language Models as Knowledge Bases?
+  - AutoPrompt: Eliciting Knowledge from Language Models
+- Fix-Prompt LM Tunning
+  - T5: Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer
+  - PET-TC(a): Exploiting Cloze Questions for Few Shot Text Classification and Natural Language Inference  :star:
+  - PET-TC(b): PETSGLUE It’s Not Just Size That Matters Small Language Models are also few-shot learners
+  - GenPET: Few-Shot Text Generation with Natural Language Instructions
+  - LM-BFF: Making Pre-trained Language Models Better Few-shot Learners  :star:
+  - ADEPT: Improving and Simplifying Pattern Exploiting Training
+- Fix-LM Prompt Tunning
+  - Prefix-tuning: Optimizing continuous prompts for generation
+  - Prompt-tunning: The power of scale for parameter-efficient prompt tuning :star:
+  - P-tunning: GPT Understands Too :star:
+  - WARP: Word-level Adversarial ReProgramming
+- LM + Prompt Tunning
+  - P-tunning v2: Prompt Tuning Can Be Comparable to Fine-tunning Universally Across Scales and Tasks
+  - PTR: Prompt Tuning with Rules for Text Classification
+  - PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains
+- Fix-LM Adapter Tunning
+  - LORA: LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS :star:
+  - LST: Ladder Side-Tuning for Parameter and Memory Efficient Transfer Learning
+  - Parameter-Efficient Transfer Learning for NLP
+  - INTRINSIC DIMENSIONALITY EXPLAINS THE EFFECTIVENESS OF LANGUAGE MODEL FINE-TUNING
+  - DoRA: Weight-Decomposed Low-Rank Adaptation
+-  Representation Tuning
+  - ReFT: Representation Finetuning for Language Models

+### 主流LLMS和预训练
+- GLM-130B: AN OPEN BILINGUAL PRE-TRAINED MODEL
+- PaLM: Scaling Language Modeling with Pathways
+- PaLM 2 Technical Report
+- GPT-4 Technical Report
+- Backpack Language Models
+- LLaMA: Open and Efficient Foundation Language Models
+- Llama 2: Open Foundation and Fine-Tuned Chat Models
+- Sheared LLaMA: Accelerating Language Model Pre-training via Structured Pruning
+- OpenBA: An Open-sourced 15B Bilingual Asymmetric seq2seq Model Pre-trained from Scratch
+- Mistral 7B
+- Ziya2: Data-centric Learning is All LLMs Need
+- MEGABLOCKS: EFFICIENT SPARSE TRAINING WITH MIXTURE-OF-EXPERTS
+- TUTEL: ADAPTIVE MIXTURE-OF-EXPERTS AT SCALE
+- Phi1- Textbooks Are All You Need  :star:
+- Phi1.5- Textbooks Are All You Need II: phi-1.5 technical report
+- Phi-3 Technical Report: A Highly Capable Language Model Locally on Your Phone
+- Gemini: A Family of Highly Capable Multimodal Models
+- In-Context Pretraining: Language Modeling Beyond Document Boundaries
+- LLAMA PRO: Progressive LLaMA with Block Expansion
+- QWEN TECHNICAL REPORT
+- Fewer Truncations Improve Language Modeling
+- ChatGLM: A Family of Large Language Models from GLM-130B to GLM-4 All Tools
+- Phi-4 Technical Report
+- Byte Latent Transformer: Patches Scale Better Than Tokens
+- Qwen2.5 Technical Report
+- DeepSeek-V3 Technical Report

 ### Timeseries LLM
 - TimeGPT-1
 - Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook